barchart/marketdata-api-js/docs/content/product_overview.md

-**This SDK enables your applications to consume real-time market data**, as follows:
+**This SDK enables your JavaScript applications to consume real-time market data**, as follows:

 * A **WebSocket connection** is established between your application and Barchart's quote servers.
   * Your application sends subscription requests for individual symbols.